aerogear/frontpage-ios-app/README.md

 }
 ```

-The `Push.instance` does most of the work when with setting up the push configure from the mobile-services.json and creating the http client.
+The `Push.instance` does most of the work when setting up the push configuration from the mobile-services.json and creating the http client.
 Once the device is registered, it can start receiving push messages.
-These messages can be access when the app is running or when the app is opened by the user clicking on the push notification in the device notification area.
+These messages can be access when the app is running, or when the app is opened by the user by clicking on the push notification in the device notification area.
-This happens in side `func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable: Any], fetchCompletionHandler: @escaping (UIBackgroundFetchResult) -> Void)`
+This happens inside `func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable: Any], fetchCompletionHandler: @escaping (UIBackgroundFetchResult) -> Void)`

 ```swift
 func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable: Any], fetchCompletionHandler: @escaping (UIBackgroundFetchResult) -> Void) {